Counseling Degrees & Licenses in Iowa

 Drake University

-The Drake University School of Education offers a master of science in counseling degree with an option to choose one of three specializations: clinical mental health counseling, clinical rehabilitation counseling, and school counseling.
+The Drake University School of Education offers a master of science in counseling degree with an option to choose one of three specializations: clinical mental health counseling, rehabilitation counseling, and school counseling.
 The curriculum is designed specifically for working professionals; classes are offered on evenings and weekends.
 Students complete a set of core courses and courses specific to their specialization.

 The clinical mental health counseling specialization is a 60-credit program consisting of 33 credits of core courses and 27 credits of specialization courses.
 Program requirements allow graduates to become eligible for mental health counseling licensure in Iowa.